-The People’s War – Episode 11: Reports from the Ground: Haiti
+The People’s War – Episode 13: Black Power Matters in the NYC

 A month ago, Haiti’s number of COVID-19 infections barely registered on the global radar screen.
 But a leading medical group warns that that has now changed alarmingly.
 At the end…